My RCN web will be unavailable Tuesday 6 December 2016 between 17:00 and 24:00 for a system upgrade.

 The strategy provides a framework for research initiatives in the interface between social challenges, national competitive advantages and the opportunities created through biotechnology activities.

-i) develop the generic elements within biotechnology, thus enabling Norwegian research groups in academia and industry to excel as international leaders in the field;
+i) develop the generic elements within biotechnology, thus enabling Norwegian research groups in academia and industry to compete at an international top level;

 ii) address the various needs and special features of each sector in a manner that activates synergies and fosters cooperation;